-These four factors are common causes of a truck rollover accidents that our truck accident law firm has seen in Kansas City and throughout Kansas and Missouri.
+Below are four factors that commonly cause truck rollover accidents in Kansas City and throughout Kansas and Missouri.

 1. Driver Inexperience or Negligence